 Learning difficulties can arise at any time as a result of new curriculum demands, changed rates of learning, absence from school, settling into a new educational environment or a specific learning or language difficulty.
-There also is a need to challenge high-ablity students and stimulate a higher level of achievement in a particular area, or across subject areas.
+There also is a need to challenge students with high abilities and stimulate a higher level of achievement in a particular area, or across subject areas.

-When such special educational needs are suspected, the teacher should make a referral to the Student Support Team.
+When such special educational needs are suspected, the teacher or grade level lead should make a referral to the Student Support Team following the establish protocols.

 The Student Support Team, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods:

 - Conduct observations in the classroom